 Beginning in the early 1990s connecting to the internet began as a simple direct path.
-Now days things have advanced and have become more complex but also more capable.
-Instead of a single Ethernet connection to the internet, microcontrollers and other devices can no connect through a long list of protocols: Bluetooth, WiFi, BLE, ZigBee, 3G, 4G, 5G, NFC, RFID, SigFox, DigiMesh, Thread, and 6LoWPAN to name a few.
-Each of these connections play a valuable role for device connection and data transmission, but one budding protocol we would like to highlight is LoRaWan.
+Nowadays things have advanced and have become more complex but also more capable.
+Instead of a single Ethernet connection to the internet, microcontrollers and other devices can connect through a long list of protocols: Bluetooth, WiFi, BLE, ZigBee, 3G, 4G, 5G, NFC, RFID, SigFox, DigiMesh, Thread, and 6LoWPAN to name a few.
+Each of these connections plays a valuable role for device connection and data transmission, but one budding protocol we would like to highlight is LoRaWan.

 To become more familiar with LoRaWAN, let’s got back to 2009 when the precursor to LoRaWAN called LPWAN began in France:

 - LPWAN is a wireless telecommunication wide area network designed to allow long-range communications at a low bit rate for things (connected objects), such as sensors operating on battery with low power requirements.

 - LPWAN enables connectivity for networks of devices that require less bandwidth than what the standard home equipment provides

 - LPWAN networks also support more devices over a larger coverage area than consumer mobile technologies and have better bi-directionality capabilities